 The CRA also support the national Neighbourhood Watch scheme, and Neighbourhood Watch officers receive security information from the Surrey Police via Email and bulletins.
 The Surrey Police also organise regular 'beat panel' meetings in the PA Hall where residents are invited to meet the police and discuss security issues.

 Good communication with Chipstead residents is an important part of village life.
 To achieve this aim, the CRA and CVPS have jointly developed this website to disseminate topical information and collect local opinion.
 The CRA has also set up a confidential Emailing system which is used to distribute monthly Newsletters to Chipstead residents.
-These Newsletters provide current news and information on village events, planning issues, security information, etc.
+These Newsletters provide current news and information on village events, planning issues, security information, etc. Join the email distribution list for the newsletter here.

 St Margaret's Church publishes a monthly magazine which includes many excellent articles of local interest.
 The 'Voice of Chipstead' is a quarterly magazine with topical articles and information on local businesses.
 The CVPS has erected notice boards at strategic points around the parish for use by village organisations.